My Research

 What is the relationship between modality and causation in language?

-What formal and experimental tools do we have in order to capture and test the causal nature of modals?
+What formal and experimental tools do we have to capture and test the causal nature of modals?

 Currently working on: